Proof of the Toponogov Conjecture on Complete Surfaces: Fredholm Regularity of the Associated Riemann-Hilbert Problem

 \section{Fredholm Regularity of the Associated Riemann-Hilbert Problem}

 Given a smoothly embedded convex plane $P\subset{\mathbb R}^3$ one constructs the associated Riemann-Hilbert boundary problem as described earlier.
-The oriented normal lines to such a plane $P$ form a surface in the set of all oriented lines in ${\mathbb R}^3$ and we consider the problem of finding a holomorphic disc whose boundary lies on this surface.
+The oriented normal lines to such a plane $P$ form a plane in the set of all oriented lines in ${\mathbb R}^3$ and we consider the problem of finding a holomorphic disc whose boundary lies on this plane.

 In more detail, let ${\mathbb L}$ be the space of oriented lines in ${\mathbb R}^3$ with canonical complex structure ${\mathbb J}$ and symplectic structure $\Omega$.
 These form a K\"ahler structure in which the metric ${\mathbb G}$ has neutral signature.
 It is easily seen that ${\mathbb L} \cong T{\mathbb S}^2$, with canonical projection $\pi:{\mathbb L}\rightarrow {\mathbb S}^2$ taking an oriented line to its unit direction vector in ${\mathbb S}^2 \subset {\mathbb R}^3 $.